Are Oils Heart Healthy?

 Saturated-Fat–Rich Oils and Heart Risk

-Coconut oil, palm oil, and other saturated-fat–rich oils are often marketed as healthy, but evidence suggests otherwise.
-A recent systematic review and meta-analysis found that coconut oil did not improve cardiovascular risk markers compared with other oils or fats, and in some cases, it may even worsen them.
+A systematic review and meta-analysis found that coconut oil did not improve cardiovascular risk markers compared with other oils or fats and may raise LDL (“bad”) cholesterol levels in some individuals.

 Understanding Different Types of Fats